WSJ/two-step/Readme.md

+Note: This library has been deprecated and the repo is no longer being maintained.
+See [alternatives](https://github.com/WSJ/two-step#alternatives-to-twostep) for other options.

 # TwoStep

 This is a JavaScript library for scrollytelling, which is dynamically changing charts (or triggering whatever) as text scrolls into view.
 It implements best practices for scrollytelling, which means built-in keyboard shortcuts, no scrolljacking and reliable "sticky" behaviour.